Cholesterol home test kits

 How is a cholesterol home test kit used?

 You can buy a cholesterol home test kit at your local pharmacy.
 The standard cholesterol home test kit contains a lancet and test strips.

 To use a cholesterol home test kit, you first prick your finger with the lancet.
 Next, you place the blood droplet on the test strip.
 The cholesterol home test strip has special chemicals that change colour after a few minutes.
 You then match the final colour against a colour guide that's included with the kit.
 This colour will tell you how much cholesterol is in your droplet of blood.

 Some new cholesterol home test kits have an electronic meter.
 This meter functions in a similar way to a diabetes blood glucose meter.
 The test strips are inserted into the electronic device and a small computer measures the amount of cholesterol automatically.
 The electronically metered cholesterol home test kit costs more than the paper test strip method.
 The electronic meter kit, however, is helpful if you want to check your cholesterol level more frequently.

 What does the cholesterol home test result mean?

 Your cholesterol level is one indication of your risk of developing heart disease.
-The amount of cholesterol present in the blood can range from 3.6 to 7.8 mmol/litre, according to advice from the NHS, which says that more than 6mmol/litre is considered high, and is a risk factor for arterial disease.
-Government advice recommends a target cholesterol level of less than 5.
+A high level of cholesterol is a risk factor for cardiovascular disease.
+Government advice recommends a target cholesterol level of 5mmol/L or less for healthy adults and 4mmol/L or less for those at high risk of cardiovascular disease.